awai54st/PYNQ-Classification/README.md

 ## PROJECT NAME:
-PYNQ Classification - Python on Zynq FPGA for Convolutional Neural Networks (Alpha)
+PYNQ Classification - Python on Zynq FPGA for Convolutional Neural Networks (Alpha Release)

-## DATE:
-28/06/2017

-## VERSION:
-Alpha Release

-## UNIVERSITY:
-Imperial College London

-## SUPERVISOR:
-Prof. P. Y. K. Cheung
-p.cheung@imperial.ac.uk

-## PARTICIPANT
-Erwei Wang
-ew913@ic.ac.uk

-## BOARD USED:
-PYNQ-Z1

-## VIVADO VERSION:
-2016.01

 ## BRIEF DESCRIPTION:
 This repository presents a fast prototyping framework, which is an Open Source framework designed to enable fast deployment of embedded Convolutional Neural Network (CNN) applications on PYNQ platforms.
-This is an open source framework, and the alpha release is publically available on GITHUB (https://github.com/awai54st/PYNQ-Classification.git).

 ## INSTRUCTIONS TO BUILD AND TEST THE PROJECT: